Questfall/docs/quest-mining/creation/README.md

 # Quest Creation (10%)

 Existing quest platforms require authors to spend resources on user rewards.
 In contrast, Questfall rewards users for completing quests on behalf of the system.
-Even better, authors are rewarded with 10% of the weekly [QFT](../../assets/qft.md) issue for creating popular quests.
+Questfall also operates independent weekly and seasonal Author Gold pools that reward Author Spaces for popular, well-rated quests.

 This creates a new authoring paradigm that coexists with the traditional one - while some project teams can still use money to promote their quests to the Questfall audience, other authors can earn from their creativity without any investment.